 Step 5: Choose your battles.

 Many cat owners choose to allow some countertop climbing.
-Cats are natural climbers and many cats like to be around their human families, drawn to high places in the room where their humans are hanging out.
-If your kitty simply can’t break her countertop habit, you may need to accept it as the price of admission for that cat’s love and companionship.
+Cats are natural climbers, and many cats like to be around their human families, drawn to high places in the room where their humans are hanging out.
+If your kitty simply can’t break their countertop habit, you may need to accept it as the price of admission for that cat’s love and companionship.